 Epiphone’s latest Joe Bonamassa tie-up, based on his three-pickup Les Paul Custom circa 1958, certainly comes across as a very complete package.
 It has vintage credentials, a great backstory, comes with a very tidy case and, oh, looks great!
-But it’s far from style over substance and is another reminder of the ever-increasing quality of the Asian-built guitar.
+But it’s far from style over substance and is another reminder of the ever-increasing quality of the Asian-built electric guitar.

 The original Custom recipe is replicated here.
 This guitar is all mahogany with an ebony fingerboard.
 While it’s actually slightly lighter than Joe’s original, it’s chunky and weighty; there’s no weight relief and it’s well in line with numerous modern single-cuts we’ve tested.